Cognitive Alpha Mining via LLM-Driven Code-Based Evolution: Experiments

 \subsection{Comparison with Baselines}

-We conduct a comprehensive evaluation of \textsc{CogAlpha} by comparing it against 19 benchmark methods from various application domains (see Table~\ref{T: Baselines}).
-First, we select seven commonly used machine learning models in quantitative finance: Linear Regression, MLP, Random Forest~\cite{breiman2001random}, LightGBM~\cite{ke2017lightgbm}, XGBoost~\cite{chen2016xgboost}, CatBoost~\cite{prokhorenkova2018catboost}, and AdaBoost~\cite{freund1997decision}.
-Next, we include four representative deep learning models: GRU~\cite{cho2014learning}, LSTM~\cite{hochreiter1997long}, CNN~\cite{lecun2002gradient}, and Transformer~\cite{vaswani2017attention}.
+We conduct a comprehensive evaluation of \textsc{CogAlpha} by comparing it against 21 benchmark methods from various application domains (see Table~\ref{T: Baselines}).
+First, we select 7 commonly used machine learning models in quantitative finance: Linear Regression, MLP, Random Forest~\cite{breiman2001random}, LightGBM~\cite{ke2017lightgbm}, XGBoost~\cite{chen2016xgboost}, CatBoost~\cite{prokhorenkova2018catboost}, and AdaBoost~\cite{freund1997decision}.
+Next, we include 4 representative deep learning models: GRU~\cite{cho2014learning}, LSTM~\cite{hochreiter1997long}, CNN~\cite{lecun2002gradient}, and Transformer~\cite{vaswani2017attention}.
 We further incorporate two widely used alpha libraries, Alpha-158~\cite{qlib-alpha158} and Alpha-360~\cite{qlib-alpha360}, as baseline factor sets.
-In addition, six LLMs are evaluated to demonstrate their capacity for alpha mining.
+We also include two closely related automated alpha mining methods, AutoAlpha~\cite{kou2024automate} and AlphaAgent~\cite{tang2025alphaagent}, for comparison.
+In addition, six LLMs are evaluated to assess their capacity for alpha mining.
 Among them, two are closed-source models: GPT-4.1~\cite{openai2025gpt41}, a non-reasoning model, and o3~\cite{openai2025deepresearch}, a reasoning model.
-The remaining four are open-source models of different scales and sources: Llama3-8B~\cite{grattafiori2024llama}, Llama3-70B~\cite{grattafiori2024llama}, GPT-OSS-20B~\cite{openai2025gptoss}, and GPT-OSS-120B~\cite{openai2025gptoss}.
-These baselines are used to demonstrate the effectiveness and robustness of our approach.
+The remaining four are open-source models of different scales and origins: Llama3-8B, Llama3-70B~\cite{grattafiori2024llama}, GPT-OSS-20B, and GPT-OSS-120B~\cite{openai2025gptoss}.
+For methods and LLMs that generate alpha factors, we evaluate performance using multi-factor combinations constructed from the 20 generated alphas.